Salome-Maro/TraceabilityManagement/README.md

 * Click Finish
 * Once the new workspace opens create or import projects that you want to  use to create traceability links
 * Go to perspectives and switch to the Capra perspective
 * Follow [this video](https://www.dropbox.com/s/9p76ebqvax16uc1/HVAC-Capra%20Incomplete1.mov?dl=0) to create and visualize traceability links
+**NOTE:** For better resolution, download the video first.